Car Accidents Have a High Risk of Causing Neck and Back Injury

 Fortunately, facet joint injuries can be seen on standard x-rays.
 A CT scan may be necessary to see more details of the spinal structures.

-Having a CT scan can also help to rule out other possible issues with the facets.
-In order to see more clearly, your physician may find it beneficial to use an injection dye during an x-ray.
+Having a CT scan can also help rule out other possible issues with the facets.
+To see more clearly, your physician may find it beneficial to use an injection dye during an x-ray.
 This is called a facet joint block.

 The dye is used along with a local anesthetic and cortisone that light up the areas of concern.
 This allows the radiologist to see very detailed information concerning the injured area.
-If these methods are not sufficient, an MRI scan may also be used to diagnose facet joint issues.
+If these methods are insufficient, an MRI scan may also diagnose facet joint issues.

-Treating Facet Joint Pain Caused by Auto Accident Back Pain
+Treating Facet Joint Pain Caused by Car Accident Back Pain

-A common treatment for treating facet joint pain is the implementation of a simple cold or hot compress, but always check with your physician before starting any treatment.
-The typical order is 15 minutes of either hot or cold therapy every 2-3 hours, depending on your physician’s recommendation.
-NSAID’s (also known as anti-inflammatory) like ibuprofen can be helpful as well since they reduce swelling in the affected area.
+A common treatment for facet joint pain is the implementation of a simple cold or hot compress, but you must always check with your physician before starting any treatment.
+The typical order is 15 minutes of either hot or cold therapy every 2-3 hours, depending on your physician's recommendation.
+NSAIDs (also known as anti-inflammatory) like ibuprofen can be helpful as well since they reduce swelling in the affected area.

 Another option is to seek out a qualified chiropractor for help.
 Be sure they are qualified by researching the therapist before making an appointment.
-Also be sure to give very detailed information about what happened, how it happened, and where the pain is located.
+Also, be sure to give detailed information about what happened, how it happened, and where the pain occurs.

-Exercise has also been shown to improve spasms and stiffness.
-However, it is imperative that you speak to a medical professional first.
+Exercise can also improve spasms and stiffness.
+However, you must speak to a medical professional first.
 By exercising without knowing the extent of your injury, you may actually worsen the pain.

 How Is Back Pain Treated After a Car Accident?

 Treatment for low back pain generally depends on whether the pain is minor (acute) or severe (chronic).
-The following treatments are generally ordered from most acute, or non-invasive, to most serious, ending with surgery.
-Any doctor will tell you that surgery is only recommended if conditions are worsening and/or if corrective procedures will cure or greatly relieve your pain.
+The following treatments are typically ordered from most acute, or non-invasive, to most serious, ending with surgery.
+Any doctor will tell you that you should only consider surgery if conditions are worsening or if corrective procedures will cure or greatly relieve your pain.